 - Staff & volunteers will monitor physical distancing within the boundaries of the Market and ensure capacity does not exceed determined max capacity.

-- All farmers' market staff & volunteers are required to wear cloth or disposable face coverings, face shields or masks.
+- All farmers' market staff & volunteers are required to wear cloth or disposable face coverings or masks.

-- All non-essential programming such as music and kids’ programs will be suspended.
+- All non-essential programming such as kids’ programs will be suspended.

 - Additional hand sanitizer stations will be available throughout the market.